fperesadilo/DronePathfinder/README.md

 # Problem analysis

+Before I start conceptualizing solutions for the problem, I tend to look how smarter people than me look at the problem or how they define it, or whether I can reduce the problem to an existing problem and model it from there.
+In the literature, this problem is called the Orienteering Problem (OP), also called the Selective Travelling Salesperson Problem or the Maximum Collection Problem, and is a well known NP-hard combinatorial optimisation problem ([source](https://bird.bcamath.org/bitstream/handle/20.500.11824/730/ea4op.pdf)).
+The origin of the problem is a sports game, where the participants are given a topographical map with detailed control points with rewards.
+The participants try to visit the points in order to maximise the total prize obtained; however, there is a time limitation.
+Therefore, the OP is basically a routing problem with profits and it can be seen as a combination between the Knapsack Problem and the Travelling Salesperson Problem (TSP)

 # Algorithm design

 Conceptually, this orienteering problem can be solved using four different approaches: with (1) brute-force, a greedy algorithm, dynamic programming, or a (meta)Heuristic algorithm (e.g. genetic algorithms).
 Each method has its benefits and downsides, especially when considering large grids and large T.